 Business Plan: This is the most important step when starting a new business.
 Never go into a business with just a half-baked idea.
 Have a clear roadmap as to what needs to be done for the business to succeed.
 Brainstorm your idea, understand the market and assess your finances.
 Your business plan should outline the business’s activities and strategy for the next three to five years.
 Be flexible but at the same time have a plan.
 Remember, good Preparation is half the job done.

 Get Assistance and Training: Attend business programs and seminars.
 Find yourself a mentor if you can.
 Get any training that you think is necessary.
-There is no thing as excessive knowledge.
-This will prepare you for the everyday challenges.
+There is nothing as excessive knowledge.
+This will prepare you for everyday challenges.

 Location: Finalize on your business location.
 Take into consideration how important physical visibility for your business is.
 If an e-commerce business, get the services of the best designers and developers.